-A qualifying examination, consisting of three essays written over a period of five days and a two-hour oral examination, is offered when a student has completed for credit 48-54 hours of graduate courses, of which 24-30 hours must be from TCU; has completed the graduate core; and has met the language and residency requirements.
+A student takes qualifying comprehensive examinations, consisting of a minimum of two exams in two different areas, when she or he has completed for credit 48-54 hours of graduate courses, of which 36 hours must be from TCU; has completed requisite coursework; and has met the language requirement.
 These examinations are based upon the student's areas of concentration.
-Two examinations must fall within the concentration area; the third may fall within a related or directly complementary field.
-The student and his/her advisory committee will determine the areas to be covered by these specialty examinations.
-A student who fails one or more parts of the examinations may take them again, but a second failure on one examination bars the student from candidacy.
+The student and his or her advisory committee will determine the areas to be covered by the exams.
+A student who fails one or more areas of the examinations may retake the failed area(s) again, but a second failure on any area of the examination bars the student from candidacy.